 Powered by solar energy and a love for organic beers, The Earth and Stars pub offers highly sophisticated pub grub, including a rapturously creative vegan menu.
 As the name suggests, it has kind of a pagan feel with tribal mahogany statues and bearded gods painted on the menu boards.

-Food for Friends, Prince Albert Street
+Food for Friends, The Lanes

 Whether you’re a vegetarian or not, award winning Food for Friends is a must visit for everyone living in or visiting Brighton.
 It’s probably Brighton’s most famous vegetarian restaurant (with many vegan dishes), receiving many accolades and serving customers since 1981.
 Their ethos is ‘tasty, affordable, honest cooking using the freshest produce, totally homemade, whilst supporting local suppliers where possible.’
 You can’t argue with that.